tokyolatter04/ChatApp/README.md

 - PACKET_SPLITTER (Delimiter to seperate the header data from the packet body)
 - PACKET_BODY

+This application uses [SoftJson](https://github.com/tokyolatter04/SoftJson) as a JSON parser to pack and unpack data

 ## Interface

 The GUI was programmed in the DearIMGUI library using OpenGL.
 Users can send messages, view messages and view a list of all of the connected clients.
 Each user has their own random username with 4 digits on the end